-Under the Liquidity Facilities for each of the Class A and Class B Trusts, the Liquidity Providers will, if necessary, make advances in an aggregate amount sufficient to pay interest on the applicable Certificates on up to six successive quarterly Regular Distribution Dates at the interest rate for such Certificates.
-Drawings under the Liquidity Facilities cannot be used to pay any amount in respect of the applicable Certificates other than interest.
+Under the Liquidity Facilities, the Liquidity Providers will, if necessary, make advances in an aggregate amount sufficient to pay interest on the Certificates on up to six successive quarterly Regular Distribution Dates at the interest rate for such Certificates.
+Drawings under the Liquidity Facilities cannot be used to pay any amount in respect of the Certificates other than interest.

-Notwithstanding the subordination provisions applicable to the Certificates, the holders of the Certificates issued by the Class A Trust or the Class B Trust will be entitled to receive and retain the proceeds of drawings under the Liquidity Facilities for such Trust.
+Notwithstanding the subordination provisions applicable to the Certificates, the holders of the Certificates will be entitled to receive and retain the proceeds of drawings under the Liquidity Facilities for such Trust.

-Upon each drawing under any Liquidity Facility to pay interest on the applicable Certificates, the Subordination Agent will reimburse the applicable Liquidity Provider for the amount of such drawing.
+Upon each drawing under any Liquidity Facility to pay interest on the Certificates, the Subordination Agent will reimburse the applicable Liquidity Provider for the amount of such drawing.
 Such reimbursement obligation and all interest, fees and other amounts owing to the Liquidity Provider under each Liquidity Facility and certain other agreements will rank equally with comparable obligations relating to the other Liquidity Facilities and will rank senior to the Certificates in right of payment.

-If Class C Certificates are issued, such Class C Certificates may have the benefit of credit support similar to the Liquidity Facilities.
+If Class B Certificates or Class C Certificates are issued, such Class B Certificates or Class C Certificates may have the benefit of credit support similar to the Liquidity Facilities.
 See "Possible Issuance of Additional Junior Certificates and Refinancing of Certificates".